7 Best Barbell Trap Exercises For Mass and Strength

 1. Barbell Shrug

-The shrug is one of the simplest and easy trap exercises to perform.
-You can do the shrug either using a dumbbell, barbell, or smith machine, but the barbell variation is the classic variation to build massive traps.
+The shrug is one of the simplest and easiest trap exercises to perform.
+You can do the shrug using a dumbbell, barbell, or Smith machine, but the barbell variation is the classic one to build massive traps.

-The Barbell Shrug is one of the best exercises to build bigger and stronger trap muscles.
+The Barbell Shrug is one of the best exercises for building bigger and stronger trap muscles.
 This trap-specific exercise can be done extremely heavily, which will help you strengthen your traps for back poses.

 It is one of the best isolation exercises for the trapezius muscle, especially the upper trap.